Oatmeal Cranberry Cookies

-> Mix with a large sturdy spoon or spatula.
+Using a large sturdy spoon or spatula, mix together.

-Bake in a preheated oven for about 8 minutes or until the cookies are a light golden brown color.
+Bake in a preheated oven (at 350 degrees F.) until the cookies are a light golden-brown color (about 8 minutes).

-For a softer cookie, remove them from the oven when the middle of the cookie still looks slightly soft (after about 7 minutes but the amount of time may vary depending on the oven).
+For a softer cookie, remove from the oven when the middle of the cookie still looks slightly soft (about 7 minutes but the amount of time may vary depending on the oven).

 Adapted from the Quaker Oats Vanishing Oatmeal Raisin Cookies recipe.